cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

   - `Encap(pkR)`: Randomized algorithm to generate an ephemeral, fixed-length symmetric key (the KEM shared secret) and a fixed-length encapsulation of that key that can be decapsulated by the holder of the private key corresponding to `pkR`.
+This function can raise an `EncapError` on encapsulation failure.
   - `Decap(enc, skR)`: Deterministic algorithm using the private key `skR` to recover the ephemeral symmetric key (the KEM shared secret) from its encapsulated representation `enc`.
 This function can raise a